pereznetworks/My-Tic-Tac-Toe-Game/README.md

     Once a box is chosen, or clicked... the players turn ends and the other players turn begins.

-    On each turn, the respective 'active' background color... changes from grey to the active color for X or O.
+    On each turn, the player's label,
+     get it's respective 'active' background color...
+     changes from grey to the active color for X or O.

      There is no opportunity to go back ...